FluffyCodeMonster/farscope_project_entry/README.md

 > Please do not submit pull requests back to this repository - it is intended to serve as a template.
 Feel free to report issues with the template though.

+## Run the program

+The program can be run by executing 'roslaunch farscope_project_entry integration.launch'.

 ## Controlling the robot

 In this section, we walk through the [`our_controller.py`](https://github.com/arthurrichards77/farscope_project_entry/blob/main/scripts/our_controller.py) example file.